Iriomote cat: Lifespan

 It is estimated that Iriomote cats live for seven to eight years in the wild, and eight to nine years in captivity.
 Human influences, traffic accidents and traps may lower their lifespan to two to five years.
 In captivity, an Iriomote cat lived for an estimated 15 years and one month, the longest known lifespan of any Iriomote cat.

 Discovery

-The Iriomote cat was discovered in 1965 by Yukio Togawa (戸川幸夫, Togawa Yukio), an author who specialized in works about animals.
+The Iriomote cat was discovered in 1965 by Yukio Togawa (戸川幸夫, Togawa Yukio), an author who specialised in works about animals.
 In 1967, it was first described by Yoshinori Imaizumi, director of the zoological department of the National Museum of Nature and Science in Tokyo.